yarkable/Awesome-Computer-Vision-Paper-List/README.md

 This repository aims to collect recently accepted papers on AI conferences.
-One can search here if there already exists some papers that have same idea as him conveniently, or search all the papers with different research interests.
+One can search here if there already exists some papers that have same idea as his/hers conveniently, or search all the papers with different research areas.
 Papers are grabbed from official website to ensure all the information are correct.
 Just enjoy it :D